MIMBCD-UI/data-pipeline/README.md

 [![Gitter](https://img.shields.io/gitter/room/gitterHQ/gitter.svg?style=flat-square)](https://gitter.im/opprTeam)
 [![Twitter](https://flat.badgen.net/badge/icon/twitter?icon=twitter&label)](https://twitter.com/opprGroup)

 This repository contains a data pipeline for processing medical imaging data.
 It includes modules for anonymizing DICOM files, encrypting patient IDs, extracting metadata, and processing the data.
+Additionally, the data pipeline offers flexibility and extensibility, allowing users to customize and expand its functionality according to specific project requirements.
+With a focus on scalability and performance optimization, the pipeline is capable of handling large volumes of medical imaging data efficiently.
+Its modular design fosters modularity and code reusability, promoting ease of maintenance and future enhancements.

+Below are the key functionalities encapsulated within the pipeline:

+1. **Anonymization Module**: This module is responsible for anonymizing DICOM files, ensuring the removal of sensitive patient-related information while adhering to regulatory compliance standards.
+It sanitizes the data by eliminating identifiable attributes, thereby safeguarding patient privacy.

+2. **Encryption Module**: The encryption module adds an extra layer of security by encrypting patient IDs, thus enhancing data protection measures.
+By encrypting sensitive identifiers, the module ensures that patient information remains confidential and inaccessible to unauthorized parties.

+3. **Metadata Extraction**: This module facilitates the extraction of metadata from DICOM files, enabling users to access valuable information embedded within the imaging data.
+It parses the DICOM headers to retrieve essential metadata attributes, providing insights into the imaging parameters and acquisition details.

+4. **Data Processing**: The data processing module orchestrates the sequential execution of various operations, including preprocessing, analysis, and transformation of medical imaging data.
+It streamlines the processing pipeline, enabling seamless integration of diverse data processing tasks.

+Encompassing these modules, the data pipeline provides a robust framework for effectively managing medical imaging data.
+Whether it involves anonymizing patient information, encrypting identifiers, extracting metadata, or processing imaging data, the pipeline offers a versatile solution tailored to meet the intricate [demands of medical and biomedical imaging](https://medium.com/oppr/medical-imaging-downloader-for-cornerstonejs-and-orthanc-d08c3a508d9b) workflows ([10.1007/s10278-021-00522-6](https://doi.org/10.1007/s10278-021-00522-6)).
+With its modular architecture, the pipeline facilitates seamless integration into existing healthcare systems and can be customized to accommodate specific use cases and requirements.

 ## Modules